What do expats find most challenging?

 Get Quote

 "My biggest challenge was getting a visa every time.
 I've been here for 9 years now.
 I originally came here on a business visa that the Vietnamese Embassy issued.
 At that time I didn't know that, technically, I was supposed to apply for a work permit after getting a job.
 Since I was "retired", living off of savings and eventually Social Security, I didn't work.
 So I had to borrow $15,000 to invest in a company and get an investors visa.
 The length of stay for business visas keep changing.
 Sometimes it's a year, with a "renewal" every three months and then a border run to get a new one, and sometimes it's only 30 days.
-I wish they would implement a retirement visa for those of us who just want to retire and enjoy life," explained one expat living in Ho Chi Minh City, Vietnam.
+I wish they would implement a retirement visa for those of us who just want to retire and enjoy life," remarked another expat who made the move to Ho Chi Minh City, Vietnam.

 Please login to continue reading this article.